Li Yun (Water Margin): Campaigns and death

-Li Yun is put in charge of building houses on Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Li Yun is put in charge of supervising construction works in Liangshan after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Shezhou in the campaign against Fang La, Li Yun encounters Wang Yin, one of Fang's key lieutenants.
-Although Li Yun manages to corner Wang, he could not move in to kill the latter as he is on foot and the other on horseback.
-He is eventually trampled to death by Wang's horse.
+During the final campaign against Fang La's rebel forces, Li Yun is assigned to attack Shezhou (present-day She County, Anhui), which is guarded by Wang Yin, one of Fang La's top lieutenants.
+Although Li Yun manages to corner Wang Yin during the battle, he is at a significant disadvantage as he is on foot while his opponent is on horseback.
+He is eventually knocked down by Wang Yin and trampled to death by his horse.